 "The Wait for It Rule, aka the 30/30 Rule.
 If something I want costs more than 30 quids, I ask myself whether I can get by without it for the next 30 hours.
 (If it’s 100 or more, I tend to wait 30 days.)"

 "Whenever I attempt to sell an item, I give myself 30 days to do whatever I can (...)
 Throughout the month, I’ll gradually lower the price if the item hasn’t sold.
 But if I’m unsuccessful after 30 days, on day 31, I donate the item to a friend or a responsible donation charity."

 "Take a moment to write down your ten most expensive material possessions from the last decade.
-Things like your car, your house, your jewelry, your furniture, and any other material possessions you own or have owned in the last ten years.
-The big ticket items.
+Things like your car, your house, your jewellery, your furniture, and any other material possessions you own or have owned in the last ten years.
+The big-ticket items.
 Next to that list, make another top-ten list: the ten things that add the most value to your life.
-This list might include experiences like catching a sunset with a loved one, watching your kids play baseball, eating dinner with your parents, etc. Be honest with yourself when you’re making these lists: it’s likely that both lists share zero things in common.."
+This list might include experiences like catching a sunset with a loved one, watching your kids play baseball, eating dinner with your parents, etc. Be honest with yourself when you’re making these lists: both lists likely share zero things in common.."

 "You can't change the people around you, but you can change the people around you."